Skip to content

 Derma Roller for Hair Growth – does it help? (what studies say)

-Would you believe me if I said stabbing yourself with tiny knives for hundreds of times could help you have a fuller head of hair?
+Would you believe me if I said stabbing yourself with tiny knives hundreds of times could help you have a fuller head of hair?

 Although it’s not that dramatic, that’s what a derma roller basically does!